 For these easy scrambled eggs, you can use whatever eggs you prefer!
 I like to use local eggs from my farmer’s market or organic eggs when I see them on sale.
 This way, I know the chickens are free-roaming and are being fed well!
 However, any eggs you have on hand will work for this recipe!

 My scrambled egg recipe makes 2 servings!
 If you’re making scrambled eggs for a crowd, you can easily scale up as needed!
-The ratio I use is 2 eggs per person to 2 tablespoons of half & half and ½ teaspoon of salt.
+The ratio I use is 2 eggs per person to 2 tablespoons of milk and ½ teaspoon of salt.
 Follow my super simple steps and you can make perfectly cooked eggs no matter how many servings you’re making!

 - Bring a small non-stick skillet with the tablespoon of butter to medium heat until the butter melts.
 Coat your whole skillet with the melted butter (it should be starting to bubble too).1 tablespoon butter